- Member of the Queensland Law Society

 ‘My goal is to provide an exceptional and personalised legal service to those in our local community, ensuring we make a difference in the lives of all our clients.’

-Kimberly Allen has been a member of Shine Lawyers for over 10 years, and is General Manager of their Gold Coast offices.
-She leads Shine’s team of expert legal staff to ensure local communities across Queensland have access to quality legal services and advice.
+Kimberly Allen has been a member of Shine Lawyers for over 10 years.
+She is part of Shine’s team of expert legal staff to ensure local communities across Queensland have access to quality legal services and advice.

 Kimberly was admitted to practice in the Supreme Court of Queensland in 2008, and has practised exclusively in plaintiff litigation since her admission.